Help center / FAQ /

 Will I void my warranty if I try to fix it myself?

-Self-repair attempts typically void warranty coverage if they cause additional damage or prevent proper diagnosis.
-Simple maintenance like cleaning doesn't void coverage.
-Right-to-repair laws are evolving, but warranty terms still restrict unauthorized repairs.
-SureBright recommends professional diagnosis before attempting repairs to preserve your coverage options.
+Self-repair attempts can void warranty coverage if they cause additional damage or prevent proper diagnosis of original problems.
+Simple maintenance tasks like cleaning generally don't affect coverage, but invasive repairs or modifications typically void protection.
+Right-to-repair laws are evolving but haven't eliminated warranty restrictions on unauthorized repairs.
+Before attempting DIY repairs, consider whether preserving warranty coverage is worth more than potential repair savings.

 Can I upgrade my warranty coverage after I buy it?